singularlogic/mitigate-documentation/docs/f_control.rst

 Delete a Control
 ----------------

-- In order to declare a new control  several consecutive steps have to be undertaken .
+- In order to delete a control several consecutive steps have to be undertaken .

 - Initially the user must login.

 .. image:: assets/Log_4.png